DTVMStack/DTVM_SolSDK/docs/compilation-guide.md

 # Compilation Guide

-This guide provides detailed steps for compiling DTVM_CppSDK from source, including all necessary dependencies and environment setup.
+This guide provides detailed steps for compiling DTVM_SolSDK from source, including all necessary dependencies and environment setup.

 ## System Requirements

-DTVM_CppSDK can be built on the following operating systems:
+DTVM_SolSDK can be built on the following operating systems:
 - Linux (Ubuntu/Debian recommended)
 - macOS
 - Windows (via WSL)

 ## Dependencies

-Before compiling DTVM_CppSDK, you need to install the following dependencies:
+Before compiling DTVM_SolSDK, you need to install the following dependencies:

 ### Required Dependencies